Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 I have a bunch of behaviors, habits, and processes, which serve each of those goals.

 There’s some overlap between them: intentionality depends on personal energy, so interventions that increase energy tend to increase intentionality too, and it’s often a judgment call whether to frame a behavior as increasing intentionality, or as focusing my attention on a specific task.

 ##Maximize Energy

+###Sleep

+Getting a good night’s sleep is the single most important thing for boosting my personal energy.

 ###Exercise

-Exercise is, as near as I can tell, by far the most important thing to optimize for my personal energy.
+Second to good sleep, Exercise is, as near as I can tell, the most important thing to optimize for my personal energy.
 I exercise almost every day as part of my set of “daily things”.

+In general, I follow this rule: the optimal form of exercise is whichever one you will actually do.

 There are two main things that I do for exercise are barbell training (squats, deadlifts, bench presses, shoulder presses, bent over rows) and beatsaber, with weights on my wrist.

-My wellbeing seems to be disproportionately impacted by doing squats.
+My wellbeing seems to be disproportionately impacted by [doing weighted squats](https://efficacyengineering.wordpress.com/2020/11/08/squats-made-a-big-difference/), in particular.

-###Sleep

-Getting a good night’s sleep is crucial.

 ###Energetic rhythms

+Sleep and exercise are, on the scale of days and weeks, general boosters to my personal energy.
+I do them, and I have higher energy as a result.

+Beyond those two however, increasing my personal energy is largely a matter of being attuned too, and working with (instead of against), various physiological / psychological rhythms.
+For many behaviors, it isn't the behavior in of itself that matters, but the _timing_, of the behavior.

+In general, I am aiming to increase my energetic _[amplitude](https://twitter.com/nickcammarata/status/1389213303331823616?s=20)_, magnifying whichever way my energy is currently trending.

+In my life, there are increasing marginal returns to focus, alertness, and engagement.
+With a few exceptions, if something is worth doing at all, it benefits strongly from my fullest, most resourced effort.
+For most tasks, a half-focused version is not even worth doing.

+So when I’m cognitively drained, or otherwise low energy, instead of continuing to try to eke out some dregs of work, I switch gears and focus on _resting as effectively as possible_.

 ####On the scale of a day